 Last Refrain #13507

-This is the long view down an abandoned and weathered piano keyboard that had been sitting outside for years.
+This is the long view down an abandoned old piano keyboard that had been sitting outside for years.
+Weathering has done its job very well.
 It was done with a lens set to a very shallow depth of field to focus on the foreground grit and let the rest go into a complete blur.
 There is only a small area or slice of sharp focus, but enough.
-This image is mostly about overall mood and not so much about detail.
+This picture is mostly about overall mood and not so much about detail.

-This shot was actually Plan B because the micro lens was left at home that morning!
-I never did return with it being pretty satisfied with this effort instead after all.
+This shot was actually Plan B because the microlens was left at home that morning!
+I never did return with the microlens being pretty satisfied with this effort instead after all.

 Here’s an image of the same piano the day it was found.
-It’s called Pardon Me, Your Veneer Is Showing #14737 here.
-I’ve been back to the piano several times to try different things along the progression of decay and got some interesting and surprising things.
-As an example, have a look at the very unusual brainteaser Mother Nature’s Greatest Hits #13926 here.
+It’s called Pardon Me, Your Veneer Is Showing #14737.
+I’ve been back to the piano several times to try different things following the progression of decay.
+There have been some interesting and surprising things created.
+For example, have a look at the very unusual brainteaser picture Mother Nature’s Greatest Hits #13926.

 Location: out-of-the-way Munster, Cambria County, Pennsylvania.
-Image and text © Andrew Dierks
+Picture and text © Andrew Dierks

 Up Next: More Song and Dance #13932